pyocd/pyOCD/CONTRIBUTING.md

 - Changes have been tested locally to the extent possible.
 (Obviously, we don't expect you to have as many test boards as we do.)

-Please create a pull request in GitHub with your contribution.
+Please [create a new pull request](https://github.com/pyocd/pyOCD/pull/new/develop) on GitHub with your contribution.
+The new pull request should target the `develop` branch.
 Before creating the pull request, please ensure that all tests pass.
 We also run the tests on a wide range of boards for every pull request using our CI setup.
 Changes must pass all required pull request checks before they can be accepted.

 The [developers' guide](docs/developers_guide.md) describes how to create your development environment.
 The [automated tests guide](docs/automated_tests.md) provides information about the